I write about maintaining and troubleshooting cars and other motor vehicles!

 When a vehicle is having an overheating issue it can sometimes help to turn the heater on high.
 The heater running on high helps the engine take the heat out of the coolant.
 Running the heater won't fix an overheating issue but it may buy you some time to get to a service station or safe exit.

-How to Determine If the Heater Core Is Your Problem
+How to Determine if It’s Causing Your Problem

 Is the heater core the problem?
 Before purchasing or removing parts, you'll want to be sure that it is indeed the heater core that is the problem.